Clock ticks on push to resolve Egypt-Ethiopia row over giant Nile dam

 "We need to move away from diplomatic escalation and instead the parties need to sit themselves once again around the table and stay there until they reach agreement."

-(Additional reporting by Khalid Abdelaziz in Khartoum and David Endeshaw in Addis Ababa Editing by Mark Heinrich)
+(Additional reporting by Khalid Abdelaziz in Khartoum, David Endeshaw in Addis Ababa and Michelle Nichols in New York Editing by Mark Heinrich)

 ((Aidan.Lewis@tr.com; +20-1001174410;))